Private Client Services, Estates & Trusts

 Windels Marx Lane & Mittendorf, LLP's Private Client Services, Estates & Trusts Practice Group provides legal services to individual clients in estate and family business planning, trust creation and administration, estate administration, charitable giving, and related tax planning issues.
 Among our clients are those possessing substantial net worth, including interests in assets that are difficult to manage or value, such as closely held business interests and real estate.
 New York City is a center for the arts, and our attorneys are skilled in tax and related financial planning for artists and collectors owning art of substantial value.

-Our attorneys have broad experience in the settlement of large estates, including the preparation and filing of probate proceedings and judicial accountings.
+Our attorneys have broad experience in the settlement of large estates, including the preparation and filing of probate proceedings, federal and state estate tax retruns, and judicial accountings.
 We represent, and often maintain books and records for, a large number of trusts and are engaged by professional corporate fiduciaries to represent them in complex trust and estate matters and related litigation.

 We advise clients who own substantial real estate interests as sole proprietors or through corporations, partnerships, and limited liability companies.
 We have considerable experience dealing with commercial real estate holdings and regularly achieve favorable outcomes in structuring these interests to reduce transfer taxes when they are passed to a younger generation.